I'm not a flashy guy.

 But as I mentioned in the last post - I love quality stuff.
 And some of it is a bit extreme.

-For example, my Bentley Continental GT: - this beautiful-looking sports car is sometimes bought by brazen hip hop celebrities.
+For example, my Bentley Continental GT above: - this beautiful-looking sports car is sometimes bought by brazen hip hop celebrities.

 But also by well-heeled conservative executives too.